-- Drag the folder you created inside the window
+- Drag and drop the folder you created inside the terminal window:

-Note that I have renamed the output ( -o ) with a shorter name.
+Once it reaches 100%, you would get a file named 20230104_0000.nc4 in you “data” folder: Note that I have renamed the output ( -o ) with a shorter name.
 The file will go to your folder ready to use into GQIS.
 Of course you will need a few more files to run an animation.
-Remember that this data is available for every 3 hours daily, so you need to set the url and name for something like this:
+Remember that this data is available for every hour every day, so you need to set the url and name for something like this:

-Just create a text list with all the urls you need and run the script into the terminal window with the same process:
+Just create a text file listing all the urls you need and run the script into the terminal window with the same process:

 curl -O [URL1] -O [URL2]

-Each file is usually about 120MB, if there’s something wrong with the data the file will be created anyway but would be an empty file of just a few KB.
-Do a day or two first and check, that’s 8-16 files, check them, if all looks good load a few more if you like.
+Each file is usually about 10MB, if there’s something wrong with the data the file will be created anyway but would be an empty file of just a few KB.
+Remember a full day accounts for 24 files but it starts from zero not 1.

 Once you have a nice folder with all the files you want, you can just drag and drop the .nc4 files into QGIS.
-We are looking for the 38th Band, OCCMASS which is our Organic Carbon Column mass:
+We are looking for the 5th Band, TLML which is our Surface air temperature:

 Once you have the data loaded, you want to set the data projection to WGS 84, this will enable the data layers to be re-projected later on.
 To do that, select all you data layers, right click on them, and select Layer CRS > Set Layer CRS > 4326.
 Be sure of selecting all the layers at once so you do this only one time.
 Otherwise you will need to doing over and over.